Survival Instincts

 "Hi," he said.
 She just stared,

-part dumbstruck, partly just trying to work out if etiquette
+part dumbstruck, part trying to work out if etiquette

 changed for conversations with your dead husband.